SurniaUlula/wpsso-schema-json-ld/readme.txt

 	* None.
 * **Improvements**
 	* Added a new "Reviewed Item Type" option in the Document SSO metabox.
-	* Added a new "Default Reviewed Subject Type" option under the SSO > Schema Markup > Meta Defaults tab.
+	* Added a new "Default Subject Webpage Type" option under the SSO > Schema Markup > Meta Defaults tab.
 	* The Schema 'itemReviewed' property type can now be managed by the "Reviewed Item Type" option in the Document SSO metabox.
 * **Bugfixes**
 	* None.